FreeClimbAPI/freeclimb-cli/docs/calls.md

   -i, --ifMachine=ifMachine
       Specifies how FreeClimb should handle this Call if an answering machine answers it.

+  -p, --privacyMode=true|false
+      Indicates if the request contains sensitive information which should be hidden.
+When set to true, the contents of the sendDigits field will be replaced with the string XXXXX in the logs.

   -s, --sendDigits=sendDigits
       String of digits to dial after connecting to the number.
-It can include digits 0-9, *, and #, and allows embedding a pause between the output of individual digits.
+It can include digits 0-9, , and #, and allows embedding a pause between the output of individual digits.
 The default pause is 500 milliseconds.
 So, a string such as 1234# will be played in 2 seconds because of the 4 standard pauses implied within the string.
 A custom pause is specified by including a positive integer wrapped in curly braces: {n}.
 For more information, see sendDigits examples below.